 Our favourite part: The construction worker’s enthusiasm (snippet after minute 1:48).

 Our favourite part: The fact that Finland actually won the competition with this hard rock song.

 Our favourite part: The shameless high-pitching going on around minute 2:15.

 Our favourite part: The producers going all in for this performance with a sliced screen, flashing images, and a wobbly camera.

 Our favourite part: All of it.
 Pure poetry.
 No wonder it won second place.

 Our favourite part: We… we can’t.

 As you can see, as years went by, the competition has gotten nothing short of batshit crazy.
-This year’s 62nd edition is “Celebrating Diversity”.
-The first semi-final is on May 9, the second is on May 11, and the finale is on Saturday, May 13.
+This year’s 64th edition takes place in Tel Aviv and the finale is on Saturday, May 18.
 Are you tuning in?

 Thanks for reading this post!